 Display food and beverages with flair

 You don't need caviar and champagne to impress.
-Simple and inexpensive ingredients such as raw vegetables can make a big impact.
+Simple and inexpensive ingredients such as raw vegetables can be a big hit.

 "It's all in the presentation," says Andrea Correale, founder of Elegant Affairs, a caterer based in New York City and Glen Cove, New York.

-But take those same ingredients and place them in individual glass votive candleholders that people can pick up and carry while mingling "and you've got something special," she says.
+But take those same ingredients and place them in individual glass votive candleholders that guests can pick up and carry while mingling "and you've got something special," she says.